 include chimneys, unreinforced walls, tall items, power poles/lines;etc.

 7. Keep some water on hand for drinking.
 A few gallons for each person will keep you alive a couple of

-8. Keep a radio on hand and flashlights in each room.
+8. Keep a battery radio or smartphone on hand and flashlights in each room.

-would be tools, freeze dried meals, water bottles, cutlery, enough food for your pets for a few days, toilet
+it would be tools, freeze dried meals, water bottles, cutlery, enough food for your pets for a few days,

-paper, surveil manual, work gloves, soap, first aid kit, clothes, blanket, portable radio, wrench, screw
+toilet paper, survival manual, work gloves, soap, first aid kit, clothes, blanket, portable radio,

-driver, hammer, money and anything else you would need for the first 48-72 hours.
-Some people even buy
+wrench, screw driver, hammer, money and anything else you would need for the first 48-72 hours.
+Some people

-generators and store them in the garage for emergencies.
-They can keep their refrigerators, tools, and lights
+even buy generators and store them in the garage for emergencies.
+They can keep their refrigerators,